Alice Mabel Bacon: Early life

-Alice Mabel Bacon was the youngest of the three daughters and two sons of Reverend Leonard Bacon, pastor of the Center Church in New Haven, Connecticut, and professor in the Yale Divinity School, and his second wife, Catherine Elizabeth Terry.
+Alice Mabel Bacon was the youngest of the three daughters and two sons of Reverend Leonard Bacon, pastor of the Center Church in New Haven, Connecticut, professor at the Yale Divinity School, and his second wife, Catherine Elizabeth Terry.
 In 1872, when Alice was fourteen, Japanese envoy Mori Arinori selected her father's home as a residence for Japanese women being sent overseas for education by the Meiji government, as part of the Iwakura Mission.
 Alice received twelve-year-old Yamakawa Sutematsu as her house-guest.
 The two girls were of similar age, and soon formed a close bond.
 For ten years the two girls were like sisters and enhanced each other's interests in their different cultures.

 Education and career

-Bacon graduated from high school, but was forced to give up hopes of attending university due to economic circumstances.
-Nevertheless, she was able to pass examinations for a Bachelor of Arts from Harvard University in 1881, and held a post as a teacher at the Hampton Institute in 1883.
+Bacon graduated from high school but was forced to give up hopes of attending university due to economic circumstances.
+Nevertheless, she was able to pass examinations for a Bachelor of Arts from Harvard University in 1881 and held a post as a teacher at the Hampton Institute in 1883.

 In 1888, Bacon received an invitation to come to Japan from Yamakawa Sutematsu and Tsuda Ume to serve as a teacher of the English language at the Gakushuin Women's School (Peeresses' School) for Japanese girls from aristocratic families.
 She returned to Hampton Normal School after a year.
 Hearing that one of her students wanted to become a nurse but was refused entrance into training schools because of her race, Bacon sought to establish a hospital at the institute.
 With the help of General Samuel C. Armstrong, Hampton's principal, funds were raised to construct the Dixie Hospital.
-The hospital which opened in May 1891 provided nursing education as well as medical care for the surrounding community.
+The hospital which opened in May 1891 provided nursing education and medical care for the surrounding community.

 In April 1900, she was invited back to Japan to help establish the Joshi Eigaku Juku (Women's English Preparatory School), which was the forerunner of Tsuda College, staying until April 1902.
-During most of this period, she assisted Tsuda Umeko, refusing compensation except for her housing.
+During most of the period, she assisted Tsuda Umeko, refusing compensation except for her housing.

 Bacon remained single all her life.
 She adopted two Japanese girls as her daughters, Umeko's niece Watanabe Mitsu, and Hitotsuyanagi Makiko.
 The latter married William Merrell Vories in 1919.

-Based on her experiences in Japan, Bacon published three books and many essays, and eventually came to be known as a specialist on Japanese culture and women.
+Based on her experiences in Japan, Bacon published three books and many essays, eventually becoming known as a specialist on Japanese culture and women.
 Her last teaching position was at Miss Capen's School for Girls at Northampton, Massachusetts from 1908 to 1910.